Eureka Southern Railroad: Closure

 In 1991, the line was shut down due to an earthquake and related landslide that caused expensive washouts.
 The railroad was then sold at court order to the North Coast Railroad Authority in 1992, as a protection by local government agencies to ensure continued railroad service to the counties.
 The line was renamed the North Coast Railroad, and consisted of many former employees of the Eureka Southern.
 The North Coast Railroad continued to run "North Coast Daylight" trains into the mid-1990s, using the same passenger cars.
 The EUKA GP38 locomotives were not included in the sale, so the NCRA used a mixture of leased Southern Pacific GP9s and SD9s, as well as a purchased former Central California Traction Railroad GP9, #70.
-Most of the locomotives ended up marooned on the line in Eureka, and were scrapped in the fall of 2015 after sitting idle for nearly 20 years, including #70.
 Faced with constant washouts, derailments, unreliable schedules and a dwindling customer base, operations shut down in 1995 and have not reopened.
 The Eel River canyon segment of trackage, faced with two decades of no repair, is in some places nonexistent.
+Most of the locomotives ended up marooned on the line in Eureka, and were scrapped in the fall of 2024 after sitting idle for over 25 years, with #70 having been scrapped in 2015.
 Experts who surveyed the trackage in the late 2000s estimated a $20 million price tag to bring the line up to FRA minimal operating standards.
 The NCRA denied plans to abandon the line, but has not mentioned any plans to resume operations from Willits north.
 Many freight cars still dot the line, including four boxcars still in the river from a 1987 derailment and a string of flatcars trapped at Island Mountain.

-As of March 2022, the northern end of the line has officially been abandoned.
-The southern end of the NWP is now a commuter rail line, and the line will be converted into Great Redwood hiking and biking trail.
+In 2022, the NCRA was reorganized by legislation into the Great Redwood Trail, a hiking, walking and biking path that will traverse the same ROW of the NWP.